Virginia Tech® home

 PHASE Research Group

-The Parallel High-speed Applied Simulations and Experiments (PHASE) research group, directed by Professor Liselle Joseph, focuses on multi-physics research examining the fundamental nature of high-speed flows.
+The Progressive High-speed Applied Simulations and Experiments (PHASE) research group, directed by Professor Liselle Joseph, focuses on multi-physics research examining the fundamental nature of high-speed flows.
 Our research is affiliated with the Aerospace and Ocean Engineering department (AOE) and the National Security Institute (VT-NSI) at Virginia Tech.
 Our goals and priorities are captured in the group’s name:

 High-speed: Our research primarily investigates the phenomenology of supersonic, transonic, and hypersonic flows.
 Our current priorities are in the hypersonic regime.